jbroxton/prototpe/speqq-dsl.md

 - Sync from PRD adds missing screens named in PRD.
 - Copilot prompts can add screens/flows and update PRD; applied changes reflect in the canvas immediately.
 - No console errors; scrollbars only inside the device scroller; edges look clean.
+- CO Pilot: Given a user inputs a change like Add button to home page" the AI will add it and update the PRD if appropriate.
+For ex, if the button is to sign out the then PRD should know to add some test / req or CUJ for it, or it improves a CUJ of some sort

 Open Questions
 - Should we add anchors (left/right/top/bottom) for responsive constraints?